fabrisodotps1/M365PSProfile/README.md

 Our Goals are:
 - Simple One-Liner in the [PowerShell Profile](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.3)
 - No Admin Rights required -> Installation in the "CurrentUser" Scope
-- Fast and configurable -> Required Modules can be insta
+- Fast and configurable -> Predefined Modules or can be defined by yourself
 - Support for PowerShell 5 and 7 (Install in CurrentUser Scope)
 - Parameter for Modules that should be installed and updated
 - Use the [Microsoft.PowerShell.PSResourceGet](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.psresourceget/?view=powershellget-3.x) (included in PowerShell 7.4)